 We are constantly updating our content and striving to make it accessible.
 If you have any questions or suggestions, please contact us at email@example.com.

 The Delta Conservancy accepts no responsibility for the content or accessibility of the external websites or external documents linked to on this website.

 Below you will find a list of some of the technology solutions we have integrated to make our website easy to navigate, fast-loading, and accessible.

 Uses Alternative Text “ALT” and/or “TITLE” attributes.
 ALT and TITLE attributes provide a written description of the image, which is accessible to screen readers.
 This is also useful for people who have images turned off on their browser, in which case a description will display where the image used to be.

-This template adheres to WCAG 2.0 AA Guidelines and Success Criteria organized under the following 4 principles:
+This template adheres to Web Content Accessibility Guidelines (WCAG) organized under the following four principles:

 - Provide text alternatives for non-text content.